 Talk to an accountant with plenty of experience working with real estate investors if you plan on flipping more than a couple of properties each year.
 Like many other elements of the tax code, this one has some gray areas, so you need to be able to make a persuasive case for nondealer status if the IRS challenges you.

 4. Live in the Property for 2 Years

 Ever thought about doing a live-in flip?
 You move in and, over time, make improvements and upgrades.
 If you live in the property for at least two years, the first $250,000 of capital gains are tax-free for singles.
 For married couples, the limit is a full $500,000.

 Of course, you may not want to live in a constant work zone or move every two years, but if you love home improvement and tinkering around the house, it can be a fun way to earn money tax-free.

 Consider it another option for house hacking to score free housing.

 5. Defer Taxes With a 1031 Exchange

-A “like-kind exchange,” according to Section 1031 of the tax code, allows property owners to defer paying taxes indefinitely by buying a similar property with their proceeds.
+A 1031 exchange, named after Section 1031 of the tax code, allows property owners to defer paying taxes indefinitely by buying a similar property with their proceeds.

 If you sell that property, once again you would have to choose between paying taxes on the profits or doing another 1031 exchange.
-No one says you have to sell; you could keep it forever and enjoy the extra rental income.
+But no one says you have to sell; you could keep it forever and enjoy the extra rental income.